Does Air Canada impose age restrictions for infants?

 The following child restraint devices are not accepted for in-flight use: booster seats, belly loops, vest or harness type devices, Little Cargo seats (regardless of any claims from the manufacturer that they are approved for use in aircraft).

 A combination system (i.e. a child restraint system and a booster cushion) is accepted for in-flight use provided that all labelling requirements are met.
 It must be used as a child restraint system with the internal harness system installed, and cannot not be used in-flight as a booster cushion, with the internal harness system removed.
-Pouch-type infant carriers (e.g. Baby Hawk Ergo or Snugli) are allowed for use on Air Canada flights, except whenever the seat belt sign is on or during take-off, landing and taxiing on the runaway.
+Pouch-type infant carriers (e.g. Baby Hawk Ergo or Snugli) are allowed for use on Air Canada flights, except whenever the seat belt sign is on or during take-off, landing and taxiing on the runway.

 All approved devices must be installed according to the directions on the device and secured using the seat belt fitted on the aircraft seat.
 They must fit between the armrests of the seat.
-For safety reasons, child restraint devices (including CARES child restraint devices) are not permitted in International Business Class at any time.
+For safety reasons, child restraint devices (including CARES child restraint devices) are not permitted in Signature Class at any time.

 Children who are 2 years or older must have a ticket and a reserved seat when traveling on an Air Canada flight.
 The use of an approved child restraint device is optional.
 When traveling with your child within Canada and between Canada and the U.S., you may book your flight online.
 To book an international travel for you and your child, you must call Air Canada Reservations.